learnitall/glo/docs/source/index.rst

-.. glofub documentation master file, created by sphinx-quickstart on Thu Dec 17 18:12:15 2020.
+.. glo documentation master file, created by sphinx-quickstart on Thu Dec 17 18:12:15 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to glofub's documentation!
+Welcome to glo's documentation!
 ==================================

 .. toctree::